Questions you may have if visiting for the first time...

 We certainly encourage everyone to join us in musical worship and celebration, but singing is not mandatory.

-At Enfield Congregational Church, UCC, everyone is welcome at the Table.
+At Enfield Congregational, United Church of Christ, everyone is welcome at the table.
 No exceptions.
-Everyone who attends worship with us is welcome to participate in communion—from our youngest to our oldest members, our guests to our regulars.
-We all come together at Jesus’s table.
+Everyone who attends worship with us is welcome to participate in Communion—from our youngest to our oldest members, our guests to our regulars.
+We all come together at Jesus’ table.
 Communion is a sacrament of the church, a special time of meeting with God and an experience of unity with each other.
 ALL are welcome at the table, without regard to church membership or belief.

 Communion is celebrated once a month, typically on the first Sunday of each month.
-We serve bread and grape juice during Communion time.
+We serve bread and grape juice during Communion.

 Please don’t hesitate to contact our pastor: Greg@EnfieldUCC.org